 POSSIBLE CONFLICTS & SOLUTIONS

 Conflicts with bats usually involve either a bat accidentally entering living areas or bats roosting in buildings or homes.
 Bats typically roost in higher places, thus the term “bats in the belfry,” making the attic the most common place to find them.
 If you should accidentally encounter a bat, remain calm and remove children and pets from the area.
-Bats are not normally aggressive, and will try to avoid contact with humans and pets if they are able to do so.
+Bats are not normally aggressive, and will try to avoid contact with humans and pets.

 If you have found a single bat inside a house/structure and…